ZhiruiFeng/ZephyrOS/apps/zmemory/NEXT_STEPS.md

 **Post-Migration Roadmap for ZMemory API**

 Last Updated: 2025-10-03
-Status: Phase 3 Migration Complete (89/90 routes, 98.9%)
+Status: Migration Complete!
+(107/108 routes, 99.1%)

 ---

 ## 🎯 Executive Summary

-With 89/90 routes successfully migrated to the new middleware architecture, we've achieved:
+With 107/108 routes successfully migrated to the new middleware architecture, we've achieved:
-- ✅ 18% code reduction (4,069 lines removed)
+- ✅ **99.1% migration completion** (107 routes migrated, 1 deferred)
 - ✅ 100% success rate (zero rollbacks)
 - ✅ Enterprise-grade security by default
 - ✅ Consistent patterns across all routes
+- ✅ All executor routes migrated (Phase 2 complete)
+- ✅ Only `/api/tasks` deferred (infrastructure ready for future use)
+- ✅ **Service layer complete** for `/api/memories`, `/api/core-principles`, and `/api/daily-strategy`

+**Recent Achievement (2025-10-03)**: Added full service/repository layers to `/api/core-principles` and `/api/daily-strategy`, achieving 85% code reduction in both routes and establishing a clean architectural pattern.

 **This document outlines the next phase of improvements to maximize the value of our new architecture.**